 There are some stressful, scary, and occasionally sad moments in Firewatch, but there are also hours of peaceful rambling to enjoy in its gorgeously stylised Wyoming wilderness.
 Exploring the woods as Henry, using your map and compass to navigate, chatting with Delilah, is so relaxing that I wish there was more of it in the game.
 For the most authentic, challenging hiking experience, disable the marker that shows you where you are on the map.

-Read more Firewatch review
+Read more: Firewatch review (opens in new tab)

 Despite being a martial arts revenge epic, the original Shenmue is deeply chill.
 It's the quiet moments where it shines: exploring 1980s Japan as teenager Ryo Hazuki, going to work, feeding a kitten, collecting capsule toys.
-The sleepy suburbs of Yokosuka make for an evocative setting and it's one of the nicest places on PC to just /exist/ in—especially when winter comes and the snow begins to fall.
+The sleepy suburbs of Yokosuka make for an evocative setting and it's one of the nicest places on PC to just exist in—especially when winter comes and the snow begins to fall.
 If I could live in any game setting, it'd be here.

-Read more The secret lives of Shenmue's NPCs
+Read more: The secret lives of Shenmue's NPCs (opens in new tab)

 Delightfully weird petal-'em-up Flower, which started life as a PlayStation 3 exclusive, is finally available on PC.
 In it you control the wind, blowing petals around and creating gorgeous swirling shapes that restore nature and colour back to a dead world as you go.
 Watching those grand, sweeping landscapes spring back to life as you blow across them is immensely satisfying, as is the sound of the breeze blowing through the swaying grass.